 What is Poke?
 Poke is basically a sushi bowl.
 You know how Chipotle has burrito bowls with Southwest inspired ingredients?
 Chile lime rice, carne asada, black beans, corn salsa, guacamole?
 Poke bowls are the Asian equivalent.
-You toss sushi, rice, and other Asian inspired ingredients into a bowl.
+Sushi, rice, and other Asian inspired ingredients tossed into a bowl.

 When I fell in love with Poke, I knew this would make the perfect DIY dinner party.

 I love DIY dinner parties!
 Guests assemble their own meal, right at the table.
 Each bowl can be mixed and customized to individual preference.
 DIY dinners solve the problem of the modern dinner party: what to serve to accommodate vegetarians, gluten-free or dairy-free eaters, picky eaters, and voracious carnivores at the same table?
 Poke Bowls!!!

 Plus, everything can be prepped beforehand for stress-free hosting.
 You are not left at the stove, fussing over last minute details.
 Instead, you can focus on connecting with guests.
 That’s is why we gather in the first place, isn’t it?

 Start with rice.
 I like to serve brown rice with poke.
 The texture is more firm, the taste more assertive.
 Follow the package directions.
 For every person in your party, 1/4 cup of brown rice (uncooked) is about right.
 Some will eat more, others will eat less.
 If you have a lot of carb lovers, you can estimate 1/2 cup of brown rice (uncooked) for each person.